Projects per year

 Biography

 Professor Su is one of the founding members of the Asia Health Literacy Association (AHLA) and was elected vice president of 2014–2016.
 She obtained the Yufong International Health Literacy Award (2017) and Health Literacy Leadership Award (2018).
 Professor Su is an executive board member of the International Health Literacy Association (IHLA) and director of the Asian region until 2022.
-She integrated the concept of health literacy in population-based research and interventions in HDSS.
+She integrated the concept of health literacy into population-based research and climate and health interventions in HDSS.
+Professor Su was selected as a Health Literacy Mentor in Global Health Literacy Summits (2021 and 2024) for global health literacy capacity building.
+She served as a technical advisor for Malaysia Health Literacy Survey (MHLS) 2023 under the Institute of Health Behaviour Research, Ministry of Health.

-She is an honorary professor at the University of Malaya (Malaysia) and Queen's University Belfast (UK), and a visiting scholar at the Heidelberg Institute for Global Health-HIGH (Germany).
+She is an honorary professor at the University of Malaya (Malaysia) and University College London (UK), and a visiting scholar at the Heidelberg University Institute for Global Health-HIGH (Germany).

-Professor Su is actively involved in research projects focus on digital health and is appointed as an advisory group member of the Monash University NEtwork for Equity through Digital Health (NEED).
+Professor Su is actively involved in research projects focused on digital health and is appointed as an advisory group member of the Monash University NEtwork for Equity through Digital Health (NEED).

 Research interests